Nippon Professional Baseball: League structure

 Nippon Professional Baseball consists of two leagues, the Central League and the Pacific League, which each have six teams.
 There are also two secondary-level professional minor leagues, the Eastern League and the Western League, that play shorter schedules for developing players in the so called "Farm System".
-NPB teams are allowed to have more than one minor league team as long those others are outside of the established farm/minor league system, with the Fukuoka SoftBank Hawks and Yomiuri Giants being the only teams taking advantage of this.
+NPB teams are allowed to have more than one minor league team as long as those others are outside of the established farm/minor league system, with the Fukuoka SoftBank Hawks and Yomiuri Giants being the only teams taking advantage of this.
 As of 2023, the Hawks have three minor league teams, the Giants have two, and the other ten teams only have one minor league team each.
 Teams below the Eastern and Western Leagues play exhibition matches against various teams of collegiate, industrial, Shikoku Island League Plus, and other NPB minor league statuses.

-The Central League and Pacific League operate as separate entities, unlike the four major professional sports leagues of North America and the Korea Baseball Organization, whose leagues each operate as one singular entity. due this factor, the TV rights for games are always held by a game's home team, except for Japan Series and All-Star Games, which the league owns the rights in a special colaborative system among the 12 teams in order to avoid blackout issues.
-The Pacific League has used the designated hitter (DH) rule since 1975, while the Central League plans to introduce DH from 2027 season, before it, the Central League has not used the DH outside of interleague play where a Pacific League team is the home team and in the 1985 Japan Series.
+The Central League and Pacific League operate as separate entities, unlike the four major professional sports leagues of North America and the KBO League in South Korea, whose leagues each operate as one singular entity.
+As a result, the TV rights for games are always held by a game's home team, except for Japan Series and All-Star Games, which the league owns the rights in a special collaborative system among the 12 teams in order to avoid blackout issues.
+The Pacific League has used the designated hitter (DH) rule since 1975, while the Central League plans to introduce DH from 2027 season, before it, the Central League has not used the DH outside of interleague play where a Pacific League team is the home team and in the 1985 and 2020 Japan Series.

 The season starts in late March or early April, and ends in October, with two or three all-star games in July.
 In recent decades prior to 2007, the two leagues each scheduled between 130 and 140 regular season games, with the 146 games played by the Central League in 2005 and 2006 being the only exception.
 Both leagues have since adopted 143-game seasons, 71 or 72 each at home and on road, facing their five respective intra-league opponents 25 times each and facing their six interleague opponents three times each in late May to early June in interleague play, with a separate champion being crowned for the team with the best record through the 18 games of interleague play.
 In general, Japanese teams play six games a week, with every Monday off (except on specific occasions, such as a game being played outside of the home team's primary stadium or if a rainout forced a game to be postponed to a Monday).
 Unlike in Major League Baseball and in KBO League, doubleheaders have not been featured in NPB since the late 1990s.